hmcguinn/hmcguinn.github.io/content/_index.md

 I graduated from [UNC Chapel Hill](https://www.cs.unc.edu) in December 2022!
 In my free time, I love indie movies, books, and art!
 I also enjoy reverse engineering IoT devices.

 If you're reading this I'd love to chat!
 Feel free to reach out at houlton.mcguinn@gmail.com.
+I also do [office hours](posts/office-hours).